Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{Peak SRAM for inference}

 SRAM is an onboard memory space that accepts both read and write operations.
 Thus, an ML model's mutable parameters during its runtime are stored in SRAM.
 Notably, the peak memory required by a TinyML model during its inference, also called peak SRAM, becomes noteworthy in MCUs because of the limitations on onboard available memory.
 The standard units to express peak SRAM are kB and MB.
-Also, \cite{lin2020mcunet} states that (a) peak SRAM depends on the memory scheduling procedure carried out by an inference library, while NAS decides MDS, (b) available SRAM on an MCU sets an upper bound on peak SRAM, while flash memory on an MCU constraints MDS.
+Also, the peak SRAM depends on the memory scheduling procedure carried out by an inference library, while NAS decides MDS.
+The available SRAM on an MCU sets an upper bound on peak SRAM, while flash memory on an MCU constrains MDS \cite{lin2020mcunet}.